arkency/posts/posts/2015-03-27-how-to-use-gregs-event-store-from-ruby.md

 client.append_to_stream(stream_name, event_data)
 ```

 You can pass event's data as a **Hash** or **Struct**.
 As you can see in above example `event_id` is optional parameter.
-If you don't set it we will generate if for you.
+If you don't set it we will generate it for you.

-2. Creating a single event with optimistic locking:
+* Creating a single event with optimistic locking:

 ```
 #!ruby